zac-stanley/us-communities-fire/FinalProjectIdeasDumpingGround.md

     - zonal stats or weighted mean analysis to calculate burn probability in hex bin or tract/communities/or counties
     - buffers aroudn cdps - research an appropriate buffer distance that takes into account how far a fire can spread.
 The 900 m smoothing distance is consistent with work by Caggiano et al. \(2020\) showing that all home losses to wildfire from 2000 to 2018 were within 850 m of wildland vegetation
         -  at what distance do evacuation warnings take place?
+        - analysis, particularly bufffering needs to be done with an equal area projection

 2. #### Vulnerability Brain Dump
       - The World Health Organization defines vulnerable as “… the degree to which a population, individual or organization is unable to anticipate, cope with, resist and recover from the impacts of disasters.